Football: Sevilla edge Manchester United to reach Europa League final

 Bono made another instinctive stop from Mason Greenwood just after halftime as United laid siege to the Sevilla goal.

-But Sevilla battened down the hatches and regained a foothold as United's intensity waned.
+Martial was also denied by Bono as Sevilla's goal led a charmed life, but they battened down the hatches and regained a foothold as United's intensity inevitably waned.

-United had 20 attempts at goal compared with Sevilla's nine, but all the spurned gilt-edged chances came back to bite them as Julen Lopetegui's stunned the English side.
+United had 20 attempts at goal compared with Sevilla's nine, but all the spurned gilt-edged chances came back to bite them as their hopes of a first trophy since winning the Europa League under Jose Mourinho three years ago evaporated.

 To make matters worse it was former Manchester City player Jesus Navas's cross from the right that caught Victor Lindelof and Aaron Wan-Bissaka sleeping and De Jong drifted in behind the pair of them to slot home.